We use cookies to give you the best online experience. Please let us know if you agree to these cookies.

 What is it like to study in Scotland as an international student?

-Scotland has 14 higher education institutions to choose from, including world-famous universities such as the University of St Andrews, the University of Glasgow, and the University of Edinburgh.
-Scottish universities offer some of the highest rates of student satisfaction for teaching in the UK, while graduates enjoy the highest rate of employment or further study in the UK.
+Scotland is home to 19 higher education institutions, including globally renowned universities such as the University of St Andrews, the University of Glasgow, and the University of Edinburgh.
+Scottish universities consistently rank highly in terms of student satisfaction and employability, with many students progressing into employment or further study soon after graduation.

 Tuition Fees in Scotland